-A New Community Share Unit has just been launched to help local people claim a stake and become part owners of much loved local assets and services such as their community pub, football club or even in the generation of renewable energy!
+A new Community Share Unit was launched to help local people claim a stake and become part owners of much loved local assets and services such as their community pub, football club or even in the generation of renewable energy!

 Community shares let local people to take a more active in role in their communities by giving members - as part-owners - a direct say in their success, encouraging them to play an active part in their future.
 Most investors buy shares to help achieve a social good, however if the enterprise is successful they may also benefit from dividend payments.